ankain-lesly/Build-a-RestFull-API-in-PHP/README.md

-# Build a RestFull API With PHP
+# Build a RestFull API in PHP

 This is working standard PHP restfull API setup application with routing system and user Authentication